mo7amedaliEbaid/Coffee-Shop-Getx/README.md

 # Coffee-Shop-Getx

-A flutter app to manage orders,
-products and sales of a coffee shop using getx state management and get storage,
-cart and search are provided.
+A flutter app to manage orders,products and sales of a coffee shop using getx state management and get storage, cart and search are provided.
 ## APK :
 https://drive.google.com/drive/folders/1FzLjBrKXswB-yJOgyDAKqSNyyuPsd4wl